Herb Smith

-Herbert Smith (July 12, 1906 - death date unknown) was an American baseball pitcher in the Negro leagues.
+Herbert Smith (July 12, 1906 - death date unknown) was an American professional baseball pitcher in the Negro leagues.
 He played with the Baltimore Black Sox in 1929 and 1932 and the Philadelphia Stars in 1933.

+According to available records, Smith appeared in at least 19 recorded Negro leagues games as a pitcher.
+His career statistics include appearances with multiple teams over a span of several seasons.